aminelahrichi/game-js-therappiness/README.md

 ## Context

-This game project was realized in 4 days as part of an intensive training at Ironhack to become Fullstack JS web developer.
+This game project was realized in 4 days as part of an intensive training bootcamp at Ironhack to become Fullstack JS web developer.

 ## Rules